badj/NZGovDebtTrends2002-2025/README.md

 ---
 ### CICD Integration

+> - **GitHub Actions/Workflows:**
+>  - Automatically publishes the GitHub Page on every commit.
-- **GitHub Actions:** Automatically runs Playwright tests on every commit and/or scheduled intervals.
+>  - Automatically runs Playwright tests on every commit and scheduled intervals.
-- **Test Reports:** HTML reports are generated for each run and uploaded as workflow artifacts.
+> - **Test Reports:** HTML reports are generated for each run and uploaded as workflow artifacts.
-- **Trace & Video:** Retained on failure for debugging.
+> - **Trace & Video:** Retained on failure for debugging.

 ---

 ### TODO's:

 1. Decrease test count after checking for duplicated coverage.
-2. Fix the 3 failing test that fail on Webkit and Firefox runs:
+2. Fix 3 failing test that are failing for Webkit and Firefox runs:
 - All Dropdowns contain expected graph data filter options - Failing for Firefox runs!
 - Visualization changes are handled - Failing for Webkit runs!
 - Download options downloading as expected - Failing for Webkit runs!